 Nashville Woodworking School

-Those who want to build or expand their woodworking skills can turn to two learning institutions in the Nashville area.
-Learn about the program offerings and requirements, and review a table of school stats that cover details like cost, campus setting and more.
+Those who want to build or expand their woodworking skills can turn to one learning institution in the Nashville area.
+Learn about the program offerings and requirements, and review a table of school stats that covers details like cost, campus setting and more.

 - Located around 74 miles from central Nashville, Tennessee Technological University is the only school in the area that offers formal programs in woodworking.
 Students can earn a certificate or bachelor's degree.